hvag/blog/terraform.md

 Terraform utilizes state files to track the current state of the deployed infrastructure.
 The state file is a JSON representation of all the objects currently under Terraform control.
 Terraform allows us to utilize a ‘backend’ store to keep the state files in a centralized location and accessible to multiple developers.
 For our demonstration, we will utilize AWS S3 as the backend.

-1. Create a S3 bucket as a container for the Terraform state files and enable versioning:
+1. Create a S3 bucket as a container for the Terraform state files and enable versioning.

 	```
     aws s3api create-bucket --bucket hvag-tfdemo-state --region us-east-1